 What is the difference between human rights and animal rights?

 Rights are defined differently by different people.
 When we talk about rights, we’re referring to life-sustaining needs that are essential to health and wellbeing.
 For living, sentient beings—including humans and nonhuman animals—basic needs include the right to be free and to choose what happens to our bodies and lives, the opportunity to develop fair and appropriate relationships, and the right to be valued for our intrinsic worth and potential.
-Sometimes these rights are referred to as natural or inalienable rights, although these concepts have varied in their meaning throughout history.
+Sometimes these rights are referred to as natural or inalienable rights.

 Currently, many of these rights are recognized in international human rights frameworks, but there is still much more work to be done to ensure every human being has access to these inalienable rights.
 And there is far more work to be done to ensure that nonhuman beings receive similar protections.
 History has shown that we cannot adequately address one problem with also addressing the other.

 What is structural violence?

 Structural violence refers to a form of violence in which some social structures—including norms, beliefs, legal and economic frameworks, and political priorities—can harm individuals, communities, and societies by preventing them from meeting their basic needs.

 What is structural resilience?

 Structural resilience refers to a form of resilience in which social structures—including norms, beliefs, legal and economic frameworks, and political priorities—can help individuals, communities, and societies be healthy and thrive.